daslerpc/daslerpc.github.io/_projects/2013-05-01_interval_queries.md

     btn_class: "btn--primary"
 ---

+An analysis of range queries in a temporal database and the efficacy/efficiency of validating such queries.

 A project covering various methods for validating temporal queries, an implementation of a temporal database with range queries, and an experiment to determine the time costs of adding a validation step to query plans.